JalalAl-Tamimi/Praat-f0-Accurate-Estimation/README.md

-The script "f0ComputationsSmoothing.praat" provides an automated method to accurately estimate f0 using Praat's autocorrelation method.
+The script "f0ComputationsSmoothingAC.praat" or "f0ComputationsSmoothingCC.praat" provides an automated method to accurately estimate f0 using Praat.
+The first script uses the autocorrelation method for intonation, the second uses the cross-correlation method for voice quality.
 Starting from a sound file and a TextGrid, the script computes f0 using the two-pass method: first by estimating f0 broadly, then adapting the floor and ceiling to a specific speaker's range.
-The script works iteratively through a folder and containing sounds files and TextGrids, then saves a fle with details of each of the floor and ceiling per "file" and speaker.
+The script works iteratively through a folder containing sounds files and TextGrids, then saves a file with details of each of the floor and ceiling per "file" and speaker.
 The pitch object adapted to each speaker is saved alongside a smoothed pitch object.

 An example of a TextGrid and Sound file are provided in addition to an excel sheet.
 Sound file and TextGrid courtesy of Hajar Moussa.